 The upper arms are perhaps the most stubborn part of the body to get into shape.
 Many people may have a daily exercise routine, combined with a healthy diet, yet still have excess, flabby skin hanging off the arms.
-This can be particularly frustrating when patients have lost a dramatic amount of weight.
+This can be incredibly frustrating when patients have lost a dramatic amount of weight.
 Some of these people will opt to undergo an arm lift procedure as the finishing touch on all of their weight loss accomplishments.
 According to WebMD, approximately 15,500 arm lift surgical procedures were performed in 2012.
 This was up by 3 percent from the previous year.
 A total of 98 percent of these procedures were performed on women.
-A total of 40 percent of arm lift procedures were done on patients between the ages of 40 and 55, and 33 percent of patients were over the age of 50.
+40 percent of arm lift procedures were done on patients between the ages of 40 and 55, and 33 percent of patients were over the age of 50.

 Causes for a Revision Arm Lift Procedure